 How long does drug testing take?

 Results from drug testing are very quick, and they can be brought to you in just a few days.
 When employers arrange for a rapid test to be done that will provide them with the relevant results on the same day.
-For negative consequences, an employer only has to wait for a day.
 A positive drug testing will require slightly longer, so unless someone – an employer, or a patient who just wants the results back quickly – ask specifically for a reply at a certain time, any positive testing will probably take a few days, perhaps even for up to one week.

 It’s important for the Medical Review Office and the doctor in charge of the testing to be informed of any prescriptions the person being tested has.
 These also include any herbal medications and over-the-counter drugs.
 If the testings turn out to be negative, the Office will contact the employer with the results of the screening.
 An applicant may need to provide the Medical Review Office with proof of a valid prescription as proof of the need for the drugs to ensure the results don’t come back botched.
 Without this, the testing can run into problems, and give the employer the wrong information and could lead to the prospective applicant not getting the role.